EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 $_$;
 ```

-Having the ability to reach outside the database in Pl/PerlU - even if simply to go back in again! - can be a powerful tool, and allows us to do things that might otherwise seem impossible.
+Having the ability to reach outside the database in Pl/PerlU—​even if simply to go back in again!—​can be a powerful tool, and allows us to do things that might otherwise seem impossible.